About supervised fine-tuning for Gemini models

-Supervised tuning adapts model behavior with a labeled dataset.
+Supervised fine-tuning adapts model behavior with a labeled dataset.
 This process adjusts the model's weights to minimize the difference between its predictions and the actual labels.
-It can improve model performance for the following types of tasks:
+For example, it can improve model performance for the following types of tasks:

 • Classification